PM-0125/Computational-Genomics/Structural_Variant_Detection_Algorithm/README.md

    python detect_structural_variants.py
    ```

-3. The output will be a VCF file (`output.vcf`) containing the detected structural variants.
+3. The output will be a VCF file (`output.vcf`) containing the detected structural variants of 1 chromosome.
+4. The output will be a VCF file ('structural_varients.vcf') containing the detected structural variants of all chromosome.

 ## Project Workflow